Skip to main content

 Hover over a multi-tag report widget, click the Configure Widget button (), and select the stacks and tags you wish to analyze.
 Then, click ‘Next’ to proceed to the options panel below.

-3. Periods to show: Define the number of horizontal columns to display in the widget.
-For example, setting Time Range to ‘Week’ and periods to ‘3’ would show three weeks of aggregated data, one week per column.
+2. Periods to show: Define the number of horizontal columns to display in the widget.
+For example, setting the unit of aggregation to ‘Week’ and periods to ‘3’ would show three weeks of aggregated data, one week per column.

 4. Timezone: Set the timezone you’d like the widget to apply when processing the timeslots above.
 ‘Default to current timezone’ will use your computer’s current settings.